For Gaza shop owners, building back could take years

 Dwaima, 46, said he came to sit by his ruined shop here on Omar Al-Mukhtar Street, one of Gaza’s main commercial strips, in part because he didn’t know, after 26 years of 13-hour days, six days a week, how else to spend his time.

-He showed a cellphone video of his store as it stood, Dwaima’s for Watches, a brightly lighted emporium of Casios, Siekos, wall clocks and one perfume rack, now pulverized beneath the flattened Al-Shorouk Building.
+He showed a cellphone video of his store as it stood, Dwaima’s for Watches, a brightly lit emporium of Casios, Seikos, wall clocks and one perfume rack, now pulverized beneath the flattened Al-Shorouk building.

 “This is as much my home as my home,” he said.
 “All of my impressions, all of my dreams are attached to this place.”

 He got the call last week from the building’s doorman.
-The Israeli Air Force had warned tenants to get out immediately — they said the building held Hamas military offices, and they were about to strike it.
+The Israeli Air Force had warned tenants to get out immediately; they said the building held Hamas military offices, and they were about to strike it.

-He tried to get one final look at the shop, but his taxi became stuck in traffic.
+He tried to get one final look at the shop, but his taxi was stuck in traffic.
 He had jumped out to run the last few hundred yards when he heard a massive explosion.
-Looking up, he saw a fireball blast into the sky and knew the businesses that had allowed him buy a house, raise six children and send three daughters to university had become a casualty of war.
+Looking up, he saw a fireball blast into the sky, and he knew the business that had allowed him to buy a house, raise six children and send three daughters to university had become a casualty of war.

 In the 2014 war with Israel, Dwaima’s family home had been destroyed by a missile, he said.
 But losing the business he started when he was 18 was even more painful.